jilljenn/tryalgo/docs/content.rst

 Another not less classical problem is the problem of determining a closest pair among a given point set.
 It can be solved in time O(n log n) with a sweep line algorithm or using a divide and conquer approach.
 In this library we present a randomized very simple algorithm with an expected linear running time, see `closest_points <tryalgo/tryalgo.html#module-tryalgo.closest_points>`__.

+And among problems related to points, is the problem of computing the `Pareto set <tryalgo/tryalgo.html#module-tryalgo.pareto>`__  of a given set of points.
+These consists of all non-dominated points, where we say that a point dominates another point if it has smaller coordinates in each dimension, and strictly smaller in at least one dimension.
+This can be computed in time O(n log n), both in 2 dimensions, and in 3 dimensions.

 The area of a given simple polygon can be computed in linear time, see `polygon <tryalgo/tryalgo.html#module-tryalgo.polygon>`__.
 And testing whether a given rectilinear polygon is simple can be verified with a sweepline algorithm in time O(n log n), see `is_simple <tryalgo/tryalgo.html#module-tryalgo.polygon>`__.

 Here is an algorithmic puzzle that we like a lot.
 Given a set of n points in the plane, we which to find out how many 4-tuples we can form such that they are the 4 corners of a rectangle.
 The solution can be found in `rectangles_from_points <tryalgo/tryalgo.html#module-tryalgo.rectangles_from_points>`__.